top of page

 --------------------------------------------------

-It is also important to recognise that the disciples ended up on the Sea of Galilee at night and during bad weather because they were being obedient to Jesus.
-This shows that sometimes life with Jesus is stormy, and sometimes life with Jesus is dark and dangerous because the world is a dark and dangerous place and Jesus intends for us to overcome it.
-In addition to this, Jesus will often bring us into a place of vulnerability so that we can see the glory of Jesus more clearly and know that he is our Lord and our God.
-This means that if you want to see a greater manifestation of the glory of Jesus in your life then you must be obedient to him and be out on the waters with him (so to speak).
-Be assured too that all things are under the majestic feet of Jesus and that Jesus can exercise divine power to help or deliver you from the trials and temptations of life.
-This is the true message communicated from Jesus walking on the waters of the Sea of Galilee.
+It is also important to recognise that the disciples ended up on the sea at night and during bad weather because they were being obedient to Jesus.
+This shows that sometimes life with Jesus is stormy, dark and dangerous because this world is such and Jesus intends for us to pass through it.
+In addition, Jesus will often bring us into places of vulnerability so that we can see him more clearly and know who he is.
+This means that obedience to Jesus (being out on the waters) is a prerequisite to seeing the glory of Jesus.
+Be assured (as you move forward in faith) that all things are under the all-powerful and majestic feet of Jesus and that Jesus can exercise divine authority in preserving and prospering you.
+This is the true message communicated from Jesus walking on the Sea of Galilee.

 bottom of page